wp-plugins/xml-sitemaps/readme.txt

 Actually, it is.
 But it's not refreshed each time you save your posts and pages.
 Doing so would be far too resource intensive on large sites.

-It's generated only when explicitly requested, by visiting domain.com/sitemaps.xml, and then cached in wp-content/sitemaps -- until it needs to be refreshed once again.
+It's generated only when explicitly requested by visiting domain.com/sitemap.xml which is then cached in a physical file located in the /wp-content/sitemaps folder; until it needs to be refreshed once again.

 == Change Log ==

+= 1.12 =

+- Too many author pages entries were being generated
+- Code refactoring

 = 1.11.1 =